Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 **Description**

-Enables or disables the announcements on the selected guild.
+Enables or disables announcements on the selected guild.

 **Arguments**